 Performance to be reviewed is limited to the five years preceding review or to the period subsequent to the prior review event, whichever is less.

 The tenured faculty of each department shall establish a procedure for post-tenure review.
-These procedures must be approved by the dean of the college and the Provost.
+These procedures must be approved by the dean of the college and the Provost and must be in compliance with UNC Policy and Guidelines on Performance Review of Tenured Faculty (UNC Policy Manual 400.3.3 and 400.3.3[G]) .
 Each department establishes a PTR committee (approved by the departmental faculty) with at least three tenured departmental colleagues, excluding the department head.
 Whenever a department finds it impossible to form a committee containing at least three tenured faculty, the matter will be referred to the Provost.
 The Provost, with the approval of the tenured faculty of the department and the dean of the college, will, by selecting tenured faculty from similar departments, constitute a committee of three tenured faculty for the department.
 Faculty members being reviewed are not permitted to select a member of the committee.
 However, this does not preclude such faculty members from voting on committee membership along with their colleagues.

-Peer reviewers shall present their written evaluations to the department head.
-The department head shall provide a copy of this evaluation to the faculty member and shall meet with the faculty member to discuss the review.
-The department head shall then append his/her evaluation relative to the mission of the University, college/school/library, and program.
+The department PTR committee shall present its written evaluations as to the extent to which the faculty member meets the post-tenure review criteria to the department head.
+The department head shall then append his/her evaluation of the candidate to the committee’s evaluation.
+The department head shall provide a copy of both of these evaluations to the faculty member and shall meet with the faculty member to discuss the review. .
 The faculty member then has the option of attaching a written response.
-In the library the role of the department head will be performed by the University Librarian.
 When a department head is reviewed, the dean shall perform the roles ordinarily performed by the department head.

+The department head shall present both written evaluations to the dean, along with any written response from the faculty member.
+The dean shall then append his/her evaluation of the faculty member with respect to the extent that they meet the post-tenure review criteria.

 F. Criteria

-Criteria for acceptable faculty performance include professional competence, conscientious execution of duties–taking into account distribution of workload as developed by the department head–and efforts to improve performance.
-Exemplary faculty performance, as determined by the department, involves sustained excellence in teaching, scholarship, and service.
+Criteria for post-tenure review are established by departments and included in the Departmental Collegial Review Document (DCRD).
+Demonstration of professional competence, conscientious execution of duties–taking into account distribution of workload as developed by the department head–and efforts to improve performance with regards to departmental criteria should be considered the basic standard for meeting expectations.
+Faculty performance that exceeds expectations, as determined by the department, should involve sustained excellence in teaching, scholarship, and service.
+[NOTE, if we are to keep this pattern, must we also establish minimum criteria for those who fail to meet expectations?
+Or is that just falling below the basic standards?]

-G. Outcomes
+G. Outcomes – NOTE: initial suggestions for edits stopped here; this section will need editing too

-Post-tenure review outcomes, including a faculty member’s response to a negative decision, in an academic unit must be reviewed by the Dean.
-The Dean’s review, along with the Department’s decision will be sent to the Provost for information.
+Post-tenure review outcomes, including a faculty member’s response to a negative decision in an academic unit, must be reviewed by the Dean.
+The Dean’s decision, along with the Department’s decision will be sent to the Provost for information.

 In the case of a satisfactory decision, results are documented for university award and merit pay decisions.
 In addition, suggestions to enhance performance may be provided.